How To Look At A House

 Friday, March 26, 2021

-Over-fused means that the amperage rating of a fuse or breaker exceeds the amperage rating of the wiring in the circuit.
+Over-fused means that the amperage rating of a fuse or breaker exceeds the amperage rating of the wiring in the circuit, or exceeds the amperage rating by a manufacturer for an appliance on the circuit.
 The main purpose of a an overcurrent device is to prevent overheating when too much current is flowing through the wiring; so, when properly sized, it trips to disconnect the circuit before the hot wires start a fire.

 In ordinary residential installations, there are standard matches between copper wire size and breaker rating, such as 15-amp breaker and #14 wire, 20-amp and #12, 30-amp and #10, and so forth.
 Larger wires can carry more current.
 But special situations may require derating the wiring (upping to a larger size), and an electrician will know when these kick in.